michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 Here's what the specification has to say about concurrency:

-> Responses to requests should be sent in roughly the same order as the requests appear on the server or client side.
-So for example if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it will usually first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.
+> Responses to requests should be sent in roughly the same order as the requests appear on the server or client side. ...
 >
 > However, the server may decide to use a parallel execution strategy and may wish to return responses in a different order than the requests were received.
-The server may do so as long as this reordering doesn’t affect the correctness of the responses.
-For example, reordering the result of `textDocument/completion` and `textDocument/signatureHelp` is allowed, as each of these requests usually won’t affect the output of the other.
-On the other hand, the server most likely should not reorder `textDocument/definition` and `textDocument/rename` requests, since executing the latter may affect the result of the former.
+The server may do so as long as this reordering doesn’t affect the correctness of the responses. ...

 This pretty much amounts to "yeah, you'll want to use concurrency, but if something weird happens that's your problem".
 That's a pretty disappointing attitude.